๐Ÿ‡บ๐Ÿ‡ธ USCIS Civics Test, Updated 2026

 The N-400 application fee is $710 (as of 2025), which includes the biometric services fee.
 There are fee waivers available for eligible applicants.

 USCIS expanded the civics test bank from 100 to 128 questions in 2025.
-StudyPass has been updated to include all 128 questions with full explanations.
+StudyPass covers all 128 official questions, plus interview prep, English reading and writing practice, and more.

 Applicants who are 50+ with 20+ years of permanent residence, or 55+ with 15+ years, may take the civics test in their native language.
 The English language test itself must be taken in English unless you qualify for an exemption.